-If you have been watching the news, then no doubt you have seen the increase in media attention to “Drugged Driving”.
+If you have been watching the news, then no doubt you have seen the increase in media attention to “Drugged Driving.”
 While the name sounds like it would only pertain to people operating a vehicle with heroin or cocaine in their system, the list of substances that will find you in hot water is quite long.

 Let’s take a look at the two most important factors of this test: What the results of the test will mean and how this will affect you!

-What is a DRE?
+What is a Drug Recognition Expert?

-A DRE must attend numerous classes, pass several real-world tests, and receive continuing education in the world of drug recognition.
+A Drug Recognition Expert (DRE) must attend numerous classes, pass several real-world tests, and receive continuing education in the world of drug recognition.
 Many officers will not have this training and will solely rely on what they have heard may be the proper way to evaluate your performance on their field sobriety tests.

 - “VGN” – A test similar to the HGN.
 An officer will test to see if your eyes “bounce” when moving up and down”